FormidableLabs/radium/docs/guides/README.md

 };
 ```

 Radium will apply the correct styles for the currently active media queries.
 Top level CSS rules in your media queries will be converted to CSS and rendered in an actual `<style>` element with `!important` appended instead of being applied inline so they will work with server-side rendering.
-Note that you must add the `isRoot: true` config to your App component, e.g. `@Radium({isRoot: true})` to render the Radium stylesheet.
+Note that you must wrap your top-level component in the `<StyleRoot>` component to render the Radium stylesheet.
 Print styles will also work as normal, since they are rendered to CSS.

 ### Nested browser states